anuradhak26/search-strategies/README.md

 # Search Strategies
 Implement and compare different search strategies.
 This project compares different uninformed and informed search strategies.

-Uninformed search strategies | bfs, dfs, iddfs, unicost
+Search Strategy Type | Algorithms that fall in this category
 ---|---
-Informed search strategies   | greedy, astar, idastar
+Uninformed search strategies | bfs, dfs, iddfs, unicost Informed search strategies   | greedy, astar, idastar

 These search alogorithms are compared by solving these 3 puzzles i.e. the water jug, path-planning and pancakes.